How much I have learned on Firmin Gillot Street, Paris

 "I know of only two French companies that almost invented a trade, or a market, in which human resources and people are essential, and in which all or most of the ex-employees tell you that they learned a lot about themselves and human relationships.
 Club Med and Teleperformance, in that order.

 Teleperformance is certainly no Club Med, but in a way, it is home to GOs (Gentil organisateur) in customer relations who work for GM (Gentil member), the brands' customers.
 I'm happy to do these portraits for the world leader in the sector," says Manuel Jacquinet.
-Once these portraits are completed, a book of them shall be published.
+Once these portraits are completed, a collection shall be published.

 If you also have carved a part of your career path at Teleperformance or in one of its subsidiaries and are willing to share some highlights, you can contact us with a short summary of your testimony. [email protected]